alexcupit/be-nc-news/README.md

 The project allows the user to access a variety of endpoints that interact with a database of news articles.
 The server has been hosted which links to a hosted version of the database and it can also be used locally, simply follow the set up instructions below.

+The front end created to interact with this API can be found [here](https://github.com/alexcupit/fe-nc-news)

 ## Hosted Version

 The server has been hosted at: